jeanoza/inception/README.md

 2. Two user in WordPress DB

 	- one is `Admin` (username doesn't contains hint of administrator like admin-123 ... etc)

 	- other is normal user

 3. DO NOT use:

+	- Dockerhub images like: Wordpress, nginx... etc

+		=> Use only `Alpine` or `Debian` image

 	- hacky patch(not recommanded)

 	- host, --link, links

 		> `network` must be defined in `docker-compose.yml`

 	- `infinity loop` such as while true...

 ## Program

 1. S1

 	1-1.
 S1-1

 	1-1-1.
 S1-1-1

 2. S2